Crescenzio Onofri: Work

-The so-called 'ideal' landscape of the first half of the 17th century had in fact created compositional formulas that served as a model for numerous Italian and foreign artists.
-This style of classical landscape had an extraordinary development in the 17th and 18th centuries as is illustrated by the works of Dughet and Jan Frans van Bloemen.
-The success and spread of this genre of painting was linked to the preferences of the market and the taste of private clients.
+The so-called 'ideal' landscape of the first half of the 17th century had, in fact, created compositional formulas that served as a model for numerous Italian and foreign artists.
+This style of classical landscape had an extraordinary development in the 17th and 18th centuries, as is illustrated by the works of Dughet and Jan Frans van Bloemen.
+The success and spread of this genre of painting were linked to the preferences of the market and the taste of private clients.
 Important masters practicing the genre included Pietro da Cortona, Nicolas Poussin, Claude Lorrain and Gaspard Dughet, the master of Onofri.

-The numerous drawings by his hand demonstrate that Onofri was familiar with the works of the Bolognese artist Giovanni Francesco Grimaldi particularly in his meticulous technique of representing the foliage of trees.
-In his later years the artist evolved towards a looser and more painterly style.
+The numerous drawings by his hand demonstrate that Onofri was familiar with the works of the Bolognese artist Giovanni Francesco Grimaldi, particularly in his meticulous technique of representing the foliage of trees.
+In his later years, the artist evolved towards a looser and more painterly style.